osmode/ddash/README.md

 ```
 ./install.sh
 ```
-This will install the Go Ethereum client, IPFS, and the necessary Python modules to allow DDASH to interface with these clients.
+This will install the Go Ethereum client and the necessary Python modules to allow DDASH to interface with these clients.

 To start the DDASH Networking Utility, run:
 ```